HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 When adding a _merge request_ it should follow the design as listed below:
 * The merge request should follow the template(s) provided in the <!--Add link in once the branch has been merged-->
-* All code that put in a merge request shoud be free from errors and pass all pipelines
+* All code that put in a merge request should be free from errors and pass all pipelines

 When _approving_ a _merge request_ the following must be listed below:
 * Before pushing to the main branch, a merge request must be made and reviewed by a minimum of one other person.